Sunda Strait: Planned bridge

-In the 1960s proposals were made for a bridge across the Sunda Strait, and in the 1990s further suggestions arose.
+In the 1960s, proposals were made for a bridge across the Sunda Strait, and in the 1990s further bridge suggestions arose.
 A new plan was announced in October 2007.
 It would use the islands of Ular, Sangiang and Prajurit to create a four-part suspension bridge reaching 70 m above sea level.
 This bridge would have a maximum span of 3 kilometers, around 50% longer than the current record holder, the 1915 Çanakkale Bridge.
 Construction was projected to begin in 2014 if funding of at least US$10 billion could be secured.

 An accord was signed in April 2012 with China Railway Construction Corporation for an $11 billion road and double track rail bridge.
 However, in November 2014 the incoming government of President Joko Widodo shelved plans to build the bridge.